 Botox and Dysport, also known as neurotoxins, are used primarily for the temporary reduction of dynamic wrinkles of the face.
 Dynamic wrinkles are formed from contraction of facial expression muscles causing a temporary wrinkle in the skin.
 If this expression is repeated over and over, this temporary wrinkle can become more permanent, noticeable even at rest.
 When minuscule amounts of Botox or Dysport are injected into these muscles they cause a temporary paralysis of the muscle, reducing the formation of expression lines and allowing previously formed expression lines to become less prominent and noticeable.

 The use of fillers for cosmetic augmentation and the variety of filler types available for cosmetic use has exploded in the last decade.
-While the original hyaluronic fillers such as Restylane and Juvederm are used primarily for the reduction of fixed wrinkles and lines of the face such as the nasolabial folds, thicker, longer lasting fillers such as Juvederm Voluma and Restylane Lyft are now used for facial contouring and facial volume correction, and lighter more pliable fillers such as Restylane Silk and Belotero Balance are ideal for natural appearing lip augmentation.
-Lastly, firmer, longer lasting fillers such as Radiesse has proved tremendously effective in replacing volume loss of the dorsal hands.
-These newer fillers have variable thicknesses, rebound, longevity and other features which make them more suitable for facial contouring and lip augmentation than the original fillers.
+While the original hyaluronic fillers such as Restylane and Juvederm are used primarily for the reduction of fixed wrinkles and lines of the face such as the nasolabial folds, thicker, longer lasting fillers such as Juvederm Voluma and Restylane Lyft are now used for facial contouring and facial volume correction.
+Additionally, lighter, more pliable fillers such as Restylane Silk and Belotero Balance are ideal for natural appearing lip augmentation.
+Different fillers have variable thicknesses, rebound, viscosity, and longevity and other features which affect their suitability for use for specific aspects of soft tissue augmentation.

 Injection Lipolysis (Kybella)